obazoud/awesome-dashboard/README.md

 * [Dashing](http://shopify.github.io/dashing/) - The exceptionally handsome dashboard framework.
 * [Freeboard](https://github.com/Freeboard/freeboard) - An open source real-time dashboard builder for IOT and other web mashups.
-* [Grafana](http://grafana.org/) - A dasboard editor for visualizing time series data
+* [Grafana](http://grafana.org/) - A dasboard editor for visualizing time series data.
 * [Kibana](https://github.com/elasticsearch/kibana) - Kibana is a browser based analytics and search interface to Logstash and other timestamped data sets stored in [ElasticSearch](http://www.elasticsearch.org/).
 * [Mozaik](http://github.com/plouc/mozaik) - Mozaïk is a tool based on nodejs / react / d3 / stylus / d3 to craft beautiful dashboards, it ships with several widgets plus themes and can be easily extended.
 * [Pydashie](https://github.com/evolvedlight/pydashie) - Python port of dashing